 As you can see this G Shape pattern of notes can be represented as either a Major Pattern or a Minor Pattern: this all depends on where you are playing the pattern on the neck.
 However at this point all you need to know is that the above pattern of notes can be both a Major or a Minor Scale of notes.

 This is the point where many tutors introduce you to all these shapes in one go.
-There are only 5 different shapes with a different pattern of notes each of these Shape patterns is represented by the letters on the Grid.
+With my CAGED System for guitar there are only 5 different shapes with a different pattern of notes each of these Shape patterns is represented by the letters on the Grid.
 C-A-G-E-D. So a there is a C-Shape, A-Shape, G-Shape etc.

-So to recap in my system approach there are only 5 Shapes to learn and these fingering patterns each represents one of letters of the C-A-G-E-D System Grid.
+So to recap in my CAGED system for guitar approach there are only 5 Shapes to learn and these fingering patterns each represents one of letters of the C-A-G-E-D System Grid.
 These finger patterns can be either Major or Minor.

 One of the most useful things about using this system is that it easily allows you to switch from playing in a Minor Scale to a Major Scale or visa versa.
 This is a technique commonly used by Blues and Rock players (for example Angus Young and BB King).
 This system allows you to easily find both the major and minor scale patterns for the Key that you are playing in.
 These patterns will be in close proximity to one another and each respective pattern can be found easily by referencing it to the C-A-G-E-D Grid.
 However before we get into this in detail there are a few simple concepts to digest.